-Figure 4: The table and chart show the number of buildings inundated for each "tsunami T-shirt scenario" for cities and
+Figure 4: The table and chart show the number of buildings inundated for each "tsunami T-shirt scenario" for cities and unincorporated portions of the map.

 Figure 5: This chart depicts the tsunami waves as they arrive at the selected reference point (simulated gauge station).
 It shows the change in wave heights for all five tsunami scenarios over an 8-hour period.
 The starting water elevation (0.0 hour) takes into account the local land subsidence or uplift caused by the earthquake.
 Wave heights vary through time, and the first wave will not necessarily be the largest as waves interfere and reflect off local topography and bathymetry.
-Any absence of data indicates periods for which tsunami inundation has not yet reached or has receded from the station location and dry land is
+Any absence of data indicates periods for which tsunami inundation has not yet reached or has receded from the station location and dry land is scenarios are modeled to occur at high tide and to account for local subsidence or uplift of the ground surface.